cheqd/learn/overview/introduction-to-decentralised-identity/what-is-a-decentralised-identifier-did/what-is-a-verifiable-data-registry.md

 ### Sidetree

 New innovations in decentralised identity have tried to create a more flexible storage layer for DIDs.
 Sidetree is a technology which stores DIDs and DID Documents in a temporary Layer 2 storage layer called Sidetree.
 This data is stored in IPFS, batched and anchored to blockchains in rollups.
-This minimisese the amount of transactions necessary to be made to the Layer 1 blockchain.
+This minimises the amount of transactions necessary to be made to the Layer 1 blockchain.

 Hypothetically, by storing DIDs in a temporary storage Layer 2, with backups in IPFS, the DID could also be updated from being stored on one VDR to another VDR.
 This is currently the exploratory work of did methods such as did:orb.